OSGeo/grass-website/content/news/2023_10_11_Mentoring_Program_announced.md

 * integrating GRASS GIS in another software.

 The program is open to people from all walks of life regardless of employment or student status.
-Projects on beginner technical level are welcome.
+Applicants and projects on beginner technical level are welcome.

 Interested?
 To apply, follow the directions on the [Mentoring Program wiki](https://grasswiki.osgeo.org/wiki/Mentoring_Program).